 As if the decor didn’t make this place awesome enough, they also have a live 20’s style band, with trumpeters and saxophonists that are accompanied by a lead vocalist, who croons into a vintage microphone while dressed in a snazzy bow tie, a cabby hat, and a cool pair of shades.

+Sprinkle in some fantastic wall art to create the perfect Instagram spot.
 Plus, this restaurant is also located right down the street from Black Tap and the first street outdoor street art gallery; making this my new go-to brunch spot this summer,

 8. Bookmarks Lounge

-This quaint, literary-inspired garden lounge can be found on the 14th floor of the Library Hotel.
+Far from your traditional rooftop bar scene, this quaint, literary-inspired garden lounge can be found on the 14th floor of the Library Hotel.